Aantrreksh/sql-query/hive_metastore.md

 Download the [Hive-compatible client](https://us.sql-query.cloud.ibm.com/download/catalog/hive-metastore-standalone-client-3.1.2-sqlquery.jar) and place it in a directory of your Apache Spark cluster that is not on the classpath.
 This step is necessary, as the client is loaded into an isolated classloader to avoid version conflicts.
 Note that in the examples the files are placed in `/tmp/dataengine`, when you use a different folder, adjust the example accordingly.

-The client differs from the Hive version 3.1.2 release by addditional enhancements that add support for TLS and authentication through {{site.data.keyword.iamlong}}.
+The client differs from the Hive version 3.1.2 release by additional enhancements that add support for TLS and authentication through {{site.data.keyword.iamlong}}.
 For *user*, specify the CRN and for *password* a valid apikey with access to your {{site.data.keyword.sqlquery_short}}.
 Find the endpoint to use in the following table.

 | Region | Endpoint |